coderefinery/manuals/presenting.md

 - Set up feedback system (chat, questions, etc)

 ### Technical

-- Move you `.bashrc` and `.gitconfig` files to somewhere else before you begin.
+- Move your `.bashrc` and `.gitconfig` files to somewhere else before you begin.
 You want your environment to match the student's as closely as possible.